smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/introduction/Taxonomy-Services.md

 </taxonomy_services>
 ```

-## 1.2 How it works
+##  How it works

-The configuration file is read and parsed and then for each taxonomy service the &lt;ontology_service_class_name&gt;
-e.g. *org.sahsu.taxonomyservices.ClaMlTaxonomyService* is loaded and the initialise() function called.
+The configuration file is read and parsed and for each listed taxonomy service the `<ontology_service_class_name>` is loaded (e.g. `org.sahsu.taxonomyservices.ClaMlTaxonomyService`) and the `initialise()` method called.

-The file *org.sahsu.taxonomyservices.ClaMlTaxonomyService.java* then loads and
-parses the file and sets a taxonomy services manager.
-The code for this is in ICD10TaxonomyTermParser.java in
-the rifGenericLibrary.taxonomyServices package.
-The taxonomy services manager is used by the taxonomy service
-REST calls and then the front end.
+The class then loads and parses the file specified in the `<ontology_service_class_name>` element of the configuration file, and sets a taxonomy services manager.
+For ICD 10, for example, the code for this is in `ICD10TaxonomyTermParser.java` in the `rifGenericLibrary.taxonomyServices` package.
+The taxonomy services manager is used by the taxonomy service REST calls and then the front end.

-Taxonomy service REST calls:
+### Taxonomy service REST calls

 * http://localhost:8080/taxonomyServices/taxonomyServices/initialiseService
   - Is the service initialized?